 Baked cookie dough, people.
 It’s a thing and Big Fish Eatery has it mastered.
 Feast on pork belly gao bao, karaage chicken and sashimi at this Asian eatery before tackling their not-so-traditional cookie dough offerings.
 Choose between white chocolate with macadamia, green tea with matcha or dark chocolate with peanut butter (our favourite), and brace yourself for a piping hot skillet of goodness topped with vanilla ice cream.
 Heck yes.

 Chocolate Fondant At Grangers

 The friendly folk at Grangers have chocolate fondant down pat.
 You can expect molten chocolate to ooze from the centre of the pudding as you spoon into it.
 The baked dessert is served with almond ice cream and salted caramel sauce.
 Chocolate and salted caramel…could there be a better combo?
 Nope, probably not.

 You can always count on Federal Delicatessen (aka The Fed) for delicious comfort food.
-After devouring a bowl of soup and side of poutine, finish things off with a slice of pumpkin pie.
-Here, the classic American dessert is drizzled with maple syrup and garnished with crushed pecans.
-Not overly sweet, the dense pie gets its flavour from an array of wintery spices.
+After devouring a bowl of matzo ball soup (aka Jewish penicillin) and side of poutine, finish things off with a slice of Chocolate Cherry Pie.
+Here, the delectable dessert is accompanied by a pot of pinot syrup on the side.
 Opt for a single slice or go for the three-way combo and enjoy with serves of New York cheesecake, banoffee or lemon meringue pie #treatyourself.

 Crème Brûlée At Ostro